 - Lying down on the bed may not exactly be comfortable during the third trimester.
 If you find yourself cozier on a comfy chair or a sofa, go ahead and doze off.

-- Try some light exercise, under the supervision of a trainer of course.
+- Try some light exercise and relaxation techniques, such as deep breathing, under the supervision of a trainer of course.
 This will relax you and give your body a good supply of oxygen, which will help you sleep better.

 - About 15 minutes before getting into bed, try and get away from all distractions and allow your mind to relax.
 Stick to positive thoughts and you’ll find it easier to doze off.

 - Sleeping on the left side can cause pressure pains over time.
 Try to alternate between the left and the right side.

 1. Does sleeping on the right side harm the baby?

 The National Institute of Health states that sleeping on the right side could compress the central artery that carries blood to the upper and lower abdomen and the inferior vena cava (the vein that carries deoxygenated blood from the lower parts of the body to the heart).
 This obstruction might cause preeclampsia and may impact the development of a fetus (8).

 2. Can I hurt my baby by sleeping on my stomach?

 Lying on the stomach when pregnant might not hurt your baby, but it could be pretty uncomfortable for you.
 The growing uterus might make this position inconvenient as the pregnancy progresses (9).

 3. Why does it hurt to turn over in bed while pregnant?